Commercial Assessed Valuation

 The target is based on the 2017 tax roll for the City and the municipal utility districts that were annexed.

 Please note: the target for this has been adjusted to 31% due to annexation.
-Actual figures for FY2018 will be available in the fourth quarter upon receipt of the certified tax rolls.
+Updated figures for FY 2018 now available.

 The commercial value of the City showcases the desirability of commercial real estate and the health of local businesses.